ory/sdk/clients/kratos/php/docs/Api/PublicApi.md

 > completeSelfServiceBrowserVerificationFlow($request, $via)

-Complete the browser-based profile management flows
+Complete the browser-based verification flows

-This endpoint completes a browser-based profile management flow.
+This endpoint completes a browser-based verification flow.
 This is usually achieved by POSTing data to this endpoint.
-If the provided profile data is valid against the Identity's Traits JSON Schema, the data will be updated and the browser redirected to `url.profile_ui` for further steps.  > This endpoint is NOT INTENDED for API clients and only works with browsers (Chrome, Firefox, ...) and HTML Forms.
+If the provided data is valid against the Identity's Traits JSON Schema, the data will be updated and the browser redirected to `url.settings_ui` for further steps.  > This endpoint is NOT INTENDED for API clients and only works with browsers (Chrome, Firefox, ...) and HTML Forms.
 More information can be found at [ORY Kratos Email and Phone Verification Documentation](https://www.ory.sh/docs/kratos/selfservice/flows/verify-email-account-activation).

 ### Example